History of OECD in Timeline

 1991: "Partners in Transition" Programme Launched

-1992: Kumiharu Shigehara Appointed as OECD Chief Economist
+1992: Kumiharu Shigehara Becomes OECD Chief Economist

-1995: Cyprus Applies for OECD Membership
+1995: Cyprus applies for OECD membership

-Since 1995, the OECD has published and updated the Transfer Pricing Guidelines, which serve as a template for the profit allocation of inter-company transactions to countries.
+Since 1995, the OECD has published and updated the Transfer Pricing Guidelines which serve as a template for the profit allocation of inter-company transactions to countries.

 1996: Donald Johnston Becomes OECD Secretary-General

-1996: Multilateral Surveillance Publication
+1996: Kumiharu Shigehara Publishes on Multilateral Surveillance

-1997: Kumiharu Shigehara Appointed as OECD Deputy Secretary-General
+1997: Kumiharu Shigehara Becomes OECD Deputy Secretary-General

-In 1997, Kumiharu Shigehara was appointed as the OECD Deputy Secretary-General.
+From 1997 to 1999, Kumiharu Shigehara was OECD Deputy Secretary-General.

-1997: Cost of OECD membership estimated
+1997: Cost of OECD Membership

-1998: OECD iLibrary Access
+1998: OECD iLibrary Launched

-2005: Malta Applies for OECD Membership
+2005: Malta applies to join OECD

 In 2005, Malta applied to join the OECD.

-May 2007: OECD opens accession negotiations with Russia
+May 2007: OECD Opens Accession Negotiations with Russia

 In May 2007, the OECD decided to open accession negotiations with Russia.

-May 2007: OECD Opens Accession Discussions
+May 2007: OECD Ministerial Council Decides to Open Accession Discussions

-2010: Chile, Slovenia, Israel, and Estonia Join OECD
+2010: Chile, Slovenia, Israel, and Estonia become OECD members

 In 2010, Chile, Slovenia, Israel, and Estonia all became members of the OECD.

-2011: Introduction of the OECD Yearbook
+2011: OECD Yearbook Introduced

 In September 2012, the government of Bulgaria confirmed it would apply for membership before the OECD Secretariat.